aibtcdev/ai-agent-crew/README.md

 This provides Typescript functions to interact with a Stacks wallet using Stacks.js.

-To clone the repository, run the following command:
+To clone the repository and sync the submodule, run the following command:

 - ssh: `git clone --recurse-submodules git@github.com:stacks-m2m/crew.git`
 - https: `git clone --recurse-submodules https://github.com/stacks-m2m/crew.git`